Maria Kadison, President & CEO of EdwardsCo.

 About a year ago, I started sharing a first-hand account of the college recruitment process as seen through the eyes of my son Will.

-Often I’ve shared my thoughts and insights into best practices, trends, and opportunities from the perspective of a seasoned education marketer.
+Often I’ve shared my thoughts and insights into best practices, trends, and opportunities from the perspective of a seasoned higher ed marketer.
 For two and a half years, I’ve observed Will interacting with—or, as was more often the case, entirely ignoring—recruitment communications from colleges.

 Today, I’m very happy to report Will made it through the admissions process and has decided to go to Tulane in the fall.